karenbstewart/static_and_dynamic_testing_codeclan_assignmentPDA/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
+  # variable total not initialised
   total
   for card in cards:
     total += card.value
+  #return statement should be pushed one indent further back
     return "You have a total of" + total

 ```